jyamaoka/G4CMPDocumentation/docs/StyleGuide.md

 #endif  // FOO_BAR_BAZ_HH
 ```

-### Include What You Use and
+### Include Headers Judiciously
+#include hurts compile time performance.
+Don’t do it unless you have to, especially in header files.

-If a source or header file refers to a symbol defined elsewhere, the file should directly include a header file which properly intends to provide a declaration or definition of that symbol.
-It should not include header files for any other reason.
+[If a source or header file refers to a symbol defined elsewhere, the file should directly include a header file which properly intends to provide a declaration or definition of that symbol.
+It should not include header files for any other reason.]: (comment)

-Do not rely on transitive inclusions.
+However, you must include all of the header files that you are using.
+It is recommended not to rely on transitive inclusions.
 This allows people to remove no-longer-needed #include statements from their headers without breaking clients.
-This also applies to related headers - foo.cc should include bar.h if it uses a symbol from it even if foo.h includes bar.h.

-### Forward Declarations
+[### Forward Declarations
 Avoid using forward declarations where possible.
-Instead, include the headers you need.
+Instead, include the headers you need.]: (comment)

 ### Inline Functions